miguelgrinberg/flack/README.md

 You can add `--help` to see what other start up options are available.

+The second component of this application is the Celery workers, which must be started with the following command:

+    python manage.py celery

+If you want to have more verbose output from the workers you can add `--loglevel=info` to the command above.

+Finally, in addition to the main server and the Celery workers, a message queue must be available to be used for communication between all these processes.
+By default, a Redis server running on localhost on the default port is assumed.
+If you want to use a different message queue, or a different configuration for Redis, then set the `CELERY_BROKER_URL` environment variable to the message queue connection URL.
+See the Celery documentation for information on connection URLs.

 ##  Usage

 That application allows multiple users to chat online.
 You can launch the application on your browser by typing `http://127.0.0.1:5000` on the address bar.

 Since authentication is not a topic in this class, I've decided to use a simplified flow that combines the registration and login forms in one.
 If you are a new user, enter your chosen nickname and password to register.
 If the nickname was not seen before the server will register you.
 If you are a